capogreco/blank_deno_blog/README.md

 4. Type `git clone https://github.com/your_username/your_reponame`, where `your_username` is your username, and `your_reponame` is whatever name you gave the new repository in step 1.
 5. This should create a local repository in a folder with that name, in your current location.
 Use `cd` to navigate into that folder.
 6. Type `open .` to open to that location in Finder (macOS), or `ii .` to open it in Windows Explorer.
-7. Type `code .` to open that folder in VS Code (you might need to add `code` to `PATH`).
+7. Type `code .` to open that folder in VS Code (you might need to add `code` to `PATH`: press `cmd` + `shift` + `P`, type `PATH`, and select `Shell Command: Install 'code' command in PATH`).
 8. Type `deno task dev` to start serving your blog locally.
 Navigate to the URL in a browser to view it.
 The server will automatically update the page when you make changes to the blog, although you may need to refresh.
-9. Make changes to the blog, and save your files.
+9. Make changes to the blog!
+   - Change the values next to `title`, `description`, and `author` in `main.tsx`.
+Bonus points if you can figure out how to change the `avatar` image.
+   - Make a new `.md` file in the `posts` folder with similar front matter to the existing markdown file called `hello_world.md`.
+We will be using [markdown](https://www.markdownguide.org/cheat-sheet/) to write our blog posts!
+10. Save your files to view the changes on your browser.
-10. Push to those changes to the GitHub repository with:
+11. Push to those changes to the GitHub repository with:
     -  `git add .`
     -  `git commit -m 'description of changes'`
     -  `git push`
-11. Sign into [deno deploy](https://deno.com/deploy) with your GitHub credentials.
+12. Sign into [deno deploy](https://deno.com/deploy) with your GitHub credentials.
-12. Click "New Project"
+13. Click "New Project"
-13. Click on "Select Github repository"
+14. Click on "Select Github repository"
-14. Select your GitHub username.
+15. Select your GitHub username.
-15. Select the repository containing your blog.
+16. Select the repository containing your blog.
-16. Click "Select production branch".
+17. Click "Select production branch".
-17. Select "main".
+18. Select "main".
-18. Select "automatic".
+19. Select "automatic".
-19. Select "main.tsx".
+20. Select "main.tsx".
-20. Click "Link".
+21. Click "Link".
-21. Click "View" to go to the URL where your blog is now live.
+22. Click "View" to go to the URL where your blog is now live.
+23. Whenever you make changes to your blog in your local repository, repeat step `11` to push the changes to GitHub, which will now automatically update the online version of your blog via Deno Deploy.